HARMONY 2024

 Call for Breakout Sessions and Tutorials

-Call for Talks, Lightning Talks and Posters
+Call for Lightning Talks and Posters

-Requests for a talk (40 minutes), lightning talk (5 min max.) and/or poster can be submitted via the link above.
+Requests for a lightning talk (5 min max.) and/or poster can be submitted via the link above.
 Please use several forms if you want to submit abstracts on different topics.
 The submission deadline is outlined above.
 Talks will take place during the community session and posters will be displayed throughout the meeting.

 Topics of Interest